lukas-krecan/JsonUnit/README.md

 ```

-Yuo can also use hash instead of string `#{json-unit.any-string}` for cases you are using language with string interpolation
+You can also use hash instead of string `#{json-unit.any-string}` for example if you are using language with string interpolation
 like Kotlin.

 ## <a name="matchers"></a>Custom matchers